 The Grand Vermeil is a silver service plated with gold, first produced for the Court of Milan under French rule.
-Austria’s Emperor Francis 1 bought it up in 1816 and replaced Napoleon’s coat of arms with his own.
+Austria’s Emperor Francis I bought it up in 1816 and replaced Napoleon’s coat of arms with his own.

-But you don’t want to be the one doing the washing up.
+(But you don’t want to be the one doing the washing up.)

-Highlight 2: The Habsburg Service
+The Habsburg Service

-Emperor Francis I had given up the title of Holy Roman Empire only a few years previously, which was a knock to the Habsburg pride, so perhaps it was also an unwitting expression of insecurity?
+Emperor Francis I had given up the title of Holy Roman Emperor only a few years previously, which knocked the Habsburg pride, so perhaps it was also an unwitting expression of insecurity?

-A small vase of flowers isn’t going to impress the Tsar of Russia.
+A small vase of flowers is unlikely to impress the Tsar of Russia.
 Nor is a big vase of flowers, frankly.

-So the richly decorated pieces that ran along the centre of a table were a big deal for banquets.
+So the richly-decorated pieces that ran along the centre of a table were a big deal for banquets.

 This was used together with the Grand Vermeil dinner service and could extend up to 30m.
 That’s longer than the length of a basketball court.

-Also look for the bronze gilt French centrepieces from 1850/1851 – each a huge complex of figures, forms, scrolls and candle holders.
+Also look for the bronze gilt French centrepieces from 1850/1851: each a huge complex of figures, forms, scrolls, and candle holders.

-- In the kitchen and confectionery area, note how all the kitchen equipment is stamped with the double eagle and “K K” Imperial abbreviation.
+- In the kitchen and confectionery area, much of the kitchen equipment is stamped with the double eagle and K K Imperial abbreviation.
 This discouraged stealing apparently.

 - The same area has an 1870 Minton dinner service made of English porcelain and featuring floral and animal designs (it’s the one Elisabeth gave to Franz Joseph for his hunting lodge).
-Below it you get your first glimpse of the Milan centrepiece.
+Below it you get your first glimpse of the Milan centrepiece

 - Custom-built travel boxes ensure an exact fit for transporting dinner services.
-You can just imagine the servants opening each box on arrival with some trepidation, praying to any convenient God that everything is still in one piece.
+You can just imagine the servants opening each box on arrival with some trepidation, praying to any convenient God that everything is still in one piece

 A plethora of porcelain

-- The 1814 gold service hastily purchased in time to impress those attending the Congress of Vienna that began late in that year and settled the future of Europe for decades to come.
+- The 1814 gold service hastily purchased in time to impress those attending the Congress of Vienna that began late in that year and settled the future of Europe for decades to come

-- A collection of Imari (far eastern) porcelain dating back to around 1700 and put together by Duke Alexander of Lorraine.
+- A collection of Imari (far eastern) porcelain dating back to around 1700 and put together by Duke Alexander of Lorraine

-- Finally, there’s a Minton dessert service near the exit.
-This was a gift to Franz Joseph from Britain’s Queen Victoria, who bought it at the Great Exhibition in 1851 and gifted it to Franz Joseph.
+- Finally, a Minton dessert service lives near the exit.
+Queen Victoria bought it at the Great Exhibition in 1851 and gifted it to Franz Joseph.
 The service was so delicate, you couldn’t actually use it